- Students should have a thesis supervisor at the beginning of the research.

 Students need to organize the finances of their research stay themselves.
 They can apply for scholarships such as:

-- Students will deal with a different environment and culture, and learn to cope with a research practice that does not always correspond to the theories learned or the project on paper;
+• Students will deal with a different environment and culture and will acquire intercultural skills and learn to cope with a research practice that does not always correspond to the theories learned or the project on paper;

-- The ability to individually carry out academic research in Latin America by working with inter-views, observations, archive research, discourse analysis, statistical data or other methods to collect information;
+• Students will gain independence in carrying out academic research in Latin America by working with interviews, observations, archive research, discourse analysis, statistical data or other methods to collect information;

 Fieldwork in Latin America.
 During the research stay, the students are in contact with the supervisor by email at least once every two weeks to inform on the developments and/or problems.

-- Report research stay in Latin America (3.000-4.000 words), where the student presents the fieldwork results and preliminary findings (60%).
+Report research stay in Latin America where the student presents the fieldwork results and preliminary findings. (more or less 3000 words).

 Before leaving for Latin America all students are obliged to send the details of their stay abroad to the International Office.